HughCottingham/clinopore-nf/README.md

 ## System Requirements

 This pipeline was written for use in Linux operating systems and requires mamba/conda for installation.
 It has been tested on Ubuntu 18.04.5 and Rocky Linux 9.4 (Blue Onyx).
 Installation with mamba typically takes 4-5 minutes.
-Hybrid assembly of the demo readsets available on this repository took 16 minutes on a Ubuntu 18.04.5 system using 8 CPUs and 16GB of RAM.
+Hybrid assembly of the demo readsets available at SRA accessions SRR13501341 (Illumina) and SRR34436406 (ONT) took 16 minutes on a Ubuntu 18.04.5 system using 8 CPUs and 16GB of RAM.

 ## Quickstart